Dicke superradiant enhancement of the heat current in circuit QED: Derivation of Lindblad master equation

 The phase factors arise due to the transformation to the interaction picture, where $\omega_0$ is the bare frequency of the qubits.
-By substituting ladder operators in the interaction picture in the master equation, Eq~\eqref{eq:master_equation} and performing the {\it secular} approximation, selecting operators that induce transitions between eigenstates, we obtain
+By substituting ladder operators in the interaction picture into the master equation (Eq.~\eqref{eq:master_equation}) and performing the secular approximation, we select operators that induce transitions between eigenstates.
+The secular approximation involves neglecting rapidly oscillating terms in the interaction picture, which is valid when \(\omega_0\) is large compared to the system-bath couplings.
+In this regime, we obtain:

 \begin{widetext}